Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 From lab 10 to lab 12 we analyzed the design and functions of the parts that make up a two-level multiplier.
 This two-level multiplier is one that was designed by ECCS faculty in the paper, "Leveraging a Novel Two-Level Priority Encoder for High-Precision Integer Multiplication."
 We separated the two-level multiplier into it's major components, the priority encoder, decoder, barrel shifter, and carry-look-ahead adder [1].
 Using Vivado we learned the concepts and applications of serial communication and how it can be used to communicate with an FPGA board.
 Finally, we implemented and tested CLA's of increasing size to complete the whole 64-bit two-level multiplier.

 ### Methodology
+At a high-level, the multiplication algorithm works by

 #### Two-Level Priority Encoder
 To make high-precision integer multiplication more efficient, the main component of our 64-bit two-level multiplier is a two-level priority encoder.
 A $n$-input two-level priority encoder  requires many gates, as cost and complexity increases exponentially with large $n$ values [1].
 For this reason, normal priority encoders are not typically used for high-precision applications, such as a high input multipliers.
 However, by using a two-level priority encoder, we can make a new, more efficient design.

 #### Two-Level Decoder
-The next component of our multiplier is a two-level decoder, which will decode the output of the priority encoder and send that data to an XOR gate with the output of the multiplier register,
+The next component of our multiplier is a two-level decoder, which will decode the output of the priority encoder and send that data to an XOR gate with the output of the multiplier register.

+#### Two-Level Barrel Shifter
+The two-level priority encoder will also send data to the two-level barrel shifter.

+#### Carry-Look-Ahead Adder

-####
+#### Logic Gates
+To finish off the design of the multiplier, we tie everything together using XOR and NOR gates.
+An $n$-input XOR gate is used to calculate the

 ### Results
 #### Lab 11